 The majority of the county’s landscape is covered in wetlands, swamps, streams and farmland.
 Be sure to take a relaxing rural drive through pastoral farms with fields of sweet potatoes, cotton, peanuts, clary sage, and grazing livestock or grab your rods and tackle and head out to the Chowan River Fishing Pier for your catch-of-the-day.

 Bird-watching enthusiasts will enjoy a number of excellent sites along the NC Birding Trail (NCBT).
-Chowan County offers two sites along the driving trail that connects birders and nature-based tourists with great locations to observe birds and other native wildlife.
-NCBT sites in the region include Bennets Millpond and the Edenton Fish Hatchery.
-Other convenient observations areas include the Chowan River Fishing Pier, along the waterfront, and in the park-like setting of the Historic Edenton Cotton Mill Historic District.
-Chowan County’s paddling trails are also an outstanding way to view waterfowl, Ospreys, and Bald Eagles.
+Chowan County offers two sites along the birding trail that connect birders and nature-based tourists with great locations to observe birds and other native wildlife.
+NCBT sites in the region include Bennett’s Millpond and the Edenton Fish Hatchery.
+Other convenient observation areas include the Chowan River Fishing Pier, along the waterfront, and in the park-like setting of the Edenton Cotton Mill Historic District.
+Chowan County’s paddling trails are also an outstanding way to view waterfowl, ospreys, and bald eagles.

 Looking for some entertainment, local art and other indoor attractions?
 Take in an after-dinner movie at the newly renovated Taylor Theater or schedule a delightful live performance at the local Rocky Hock Playhouse.
 The Chowan Arts Council has recently moved its Community Arts Center and gallery to an attractive waterfront building.
 Visit the gallery or discover your creative side and sign up for one of the classes and workshops.